-4. what is your sickness rates and do you understand what the main contributing factors are?
+4. What is your sickness rate and do you understand the main contributing factors?

-5. how much time do your people spend on doing their 'day' job as opposed to learning/development, team building and socialising/playing at work events?
+5. How much time do people spend on doing their 'day' job as opposed to learning/development, team building and socialising/playing at work events?

-6. Do you have any way of measuring/understanding how 'happy' your people are?
+6. Do you have any way of measuring/understanding how 'engaged' your people are?

-7. Describe your culture in 5 words and conduct a survey to see what % of your people agree or disagree with it
+7. Describe your culture in 3 words, conduct a survey to see what % of your people agree or disagree with it.

-8. Conduct another survey, ask your people to list their top 3 priorities in life - not at work but in life, thats really important.
-Analyse the results, work out how or if the organisation contributing to them?
+8. Conduct another survey, ask your people to list their top 3 priorities in life - not just at work but in life, that's really important.
+Analyse the results, how is the organisation contributing?